bufistov/portablebackgammon/README.md

 If I recall this was delivered to my client and I said, hey test it see if theres any bugs theres bound to be, and he refused to test it until it was "bug free".
-Ultimately I didn't get my pay because I asked him to test his product and he refused, lol.. welcome to the world of freelancing, by the way if you need a freelancer contact me here www.garethmurfin.co.uk
+Ultimately I didn't get my pay because I asked him to test his product and he refused, lol.. welcome to the world of freelancing, by the way if you need an Android app developer/freelancer contact me here www.garethmurfin.co.uk

 Be sure to check out "additional things you can do" below for a list of keys you can press in game to see the debug window and other things like Bot VS Bot, and how fast they think etc. As a final